Presenter and Chair Information

 BERA would like to thank all chairs for their most valuable contribution to the conference.

-All meeting rooms will have a data projector, PC (PowerPoint facilities) and internet.
+All meeting rooms will have a data projector, PC (PowerPoint facilities), sound and internet.
 There will be details at the front of the room with how to contact a technician if there are any technical problems.

 At the beginning of the session check that all presenters have arrived.
 A short introduction of the presenter and institution can be announced at the beginning of each paper.
 For each paper questions and discussion should take place immediately after each presentation.